 The one problem with these little devices is that their portability and small size made it easy to lose them.
 In fact, USB drives have been responsible for the loss of everything from hospital patient records to police witness reports to classified documents from nuclear power plants!

-And now, we come to today’s reigning data-storage champion—the Cloud.
-The original concept for Cloud storage was introduced in 1961, but it didn’t become a feasible option until 2006, when Amazon began to offer Amazon Web Services (AWS).
+At the close of the history of data storage, we come to today’s reigning data-storage champion—the Cloud.
+The original concept for cloud storage was introduced in 1961, but it didn’t become a feasible option until 2006 when Amazon began to offer Amazon Web Services (AWS).
 Since then, use of the Cloud has skyrocketed (pun intended) and is the preferred means of data storage for individuals and worldwide corporations alike.

 Today, it is estimated that more than 1 Exabyte of data is contained in the Cloud.
 Never heard of an Exabyte before?
 That’s because you won’t ever find that much data storage on another device—it’s the equivalent of over 1 BILLION gigabytes, or the amount of data that could be stored on 8,192,000 USB drives.
 It’s no wonder the Cloud stands supreme.